-On the survey, respondents were asked to rank by importance a list of desinations for transportation.
-Access to a park, trail, or outdoor recreation site emerged as the most important destination, followed by visiting a friend/relative in a hospital or nursing home, going to the pharmacy, a healthcare appointment, and attending a social activity.
+On the survey, respondents were asked to rank among the most important desinations for transportation from a list of options to which the Division on Aging does not currently provide transportation.
+Access to a park, trail, or outdoor recreation site as the most important destination for transportation, followed by visiting a friend/relative in a hospital or nursing home, going to the pharmacy, a healthcare appointment, and attending a social activity.